 Most of us have clothes we haven’t worn for years.
-You just can’t bring yourself to let things go because something could come up and you’ll need those shoes, that dress or that special shirt.
+You can’t bring yourself to let things go because something could come up, and you’ll need those shoes, that dress, or that particular shirt.

 Well, that day hasn’t come yet!
-It’s time to really go through your wardrobe and get rid of close you don’t wear anymore or don’t fit anymore.
+It’s time to go through your wardrobe and get rid of clothes you don’t wear anymore or don’t fit anymore.
 There are plenty of organizations you can gift your clothes to that will welcome them into their flock.

 Have A Virtual Party

-Another app that is user-friendly is Zoom.
+Another user-friendly app is Zoom.
 Traditionally used for business, Zoom has a free plan that allows you to have up to 100 participants with no limit on how many meetings you can have.

 These apps allow you to get in the socialization you are missing because of the coronavirus and keep you in touch with your family that may not live close to you.
 The best part is you can’t get sick virtually!